ejans/odoo_new_api_guideline/source/fields.rst

 Selection
 #########

-Store text in database but propose a selection widget.
+Stored as text in the database but propose a selection widget.
-It induces no selection constraint in database.
+It induces no selection constraint in the database.
 Selection must be set as a list of tuples or a callable that returns a list of tuples: ::

     aselection = fields.Selection([('a', 'A')])